 Let’s talk – Are you a short hair bride?
-Are there hair accessories for short hair?
+Are there bridal hair accessories for short hair?

-“I can’t do anything with my hair, it’s too short”
+“I can’t do anything with my hair for my wedding, it’s too short”

 “I’m growing my hair”